 Pet Arrangements and House Sitting

 If you have pets you will need to make arrangements for someone to care for them while you are away.
 It might be a good time to talk to friends about swapping holiday pet care arrangements.
 Another option is to have someone come and house sit for you and take care of your pets at the same time.
 This can be great for security as well as pet care.
 If you need to arrange kennels, then look around and get recommendations as you don’t want to be worried about your pet while you are on holiday.
+However, another way that you could keep in touch with your pets whilst abroad is by using an iPetCompanion camera, it can allow you to communicate with your pet as well as it to respond to you!

 It is notoriously expensive to get your holiday cash at the airport so make sure you make arrangements to obtain currency before your holiday.
 A lot of currencies are available over the counter from your bank, but some might need to be ordered, so check this out and don’t get caught short.